-Havana was a summer resident in Chatham as a child.
-She has taught yoga, lead hikes and bike rides and travelled twice to Tibet and Nepal.
-She has been writing stories and poems since the fourth grade.
+Havana lived on Cape Cod as a child and now full time.
+She have taught yoga, led hikes and bike rides, and traveled to exotic places.
 Carolina Wren, 61 Wisdom of a Horseshoe Crab, 54

 David Mullen

 David is a retired educator having spent over 40 years in schools, 30 of those as Head of School in a couple of specialized schools in Maryland.
 In a brilliant stroke of timing, a school building he had constructed included a wet darkroom for photography five years before digital overtook the world.
 He has exhibited widely in the mid-Atlantic area and been published in CameraArts and LensWorks Our Magnificent Planet books.